Franklin said, "Nothing is certain but death and taxes." A mathematics

 television.
 As teachers, we can use terms properly to clarify what is

 brackets really work.
-This article presents the situation as it was
+This lesson presents the situation as it was

 interesting, realistic, important, long, and manageable by algebra